PressCrew/infinity/dashboard/docs/config_style.md

 ### Directives

-> *Important:* All styles will ALWAYS be enqueued, UNLESS an action or condition is set (see below)
+> *Important:* Styles will NEVER be enqueued, UNLESS an action or condition is set (see below)

 #### [style]